Requiescat in pace.

 Thomas C. Atwood formerly served as Vice President of Institutional Advancement for The Institute of World Politics.

 He earned his Master of Public Policy and Master of Business Administration from Regent University and his Bachelor of Arts in Psychology from Brandeis University.
-Mr. Atwood and his wife Eileen live in northern Virginia and have one grown child.
+He is survived his wife Eileen and one grown child.